Visa Traveler

 Check out or download the online version of the Visa on Arrival forms.
 Go through all the fields and gather the information to be filled in.
 Some of the information would be personal data such as name, date of birth, nationality, passport number, etc. which you can remember easily.

-Look for the information such as contact person, address, phone number and number of days in the host country, employment and residential address in your home country, etc. This information cannot be remembered easily, so it makes sense to write this information down on a piece of paper or on a notepad app.
+Look for information such as contact person, address, phone number and number of days in the host country, employment and residential address in your home country, etc. This information cannot be remembered easily, so it makes sense to write this information down on a piece of paper or on a notepad app.

-Example: Vietnam visa application asks for information such as employment and residential address in your home country as well as the address, name and phone number of your contact in Vietnam.
+Example: The Vietnam visa application asks for information such as employment and residential address in your home country as well as the address, name and phone number of your contact in Vietnam.
 Having this information handy will save you a ton of time at the airport.

 Personal Experience: It’s a common sight to see people at the airport digging through their emails, messages, and apps for the information to be filled in their Visa on Arrival forms.
-It would be handy if you can gather all the information you need upfront.
+It would be handy if you could gather all the information you need upfront.
 Keep that information in a notepad so it’s easily accessible in the airport when you don’t have access to WiFi or 3G.

-Also Read: 10 mistakes that can get your visa denied.
-And how to avoid them
+Also Read: 10 mistakes that can get your visa denied (And how to avoid them)

 —